 McCall real estate is some of the most expensive in Idaho, although McCall house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, McCall isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in McCall are a mix of both white- and blue-collar jobs.
-Overall, McCall is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in McCall who work in food service (19.50%), sales jobs (13.86%), and management occupations (9.35%).
+McCall is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, McCall is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in McCall who work in food service (23.80%), management occupations (13.08%), and sales jobs (12.22%).

 Of important note, McCall is also a city of artists.
 McCall has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape McCall’s character.